jphouminh71/CSCI3757_OperatingSystems/PA-Three/PA3/README.md

     ./run 1 1 serviced.txt results.txt names1.txt   , creates a single requestor thread so you have to mock up some data

+# BUG LIST
+    * When you are given a bunch of bogus filenames, the programs freezes.
+FIXED
+    * Segfault when number of requestor threads is >= resolver threads.
+        - signal vs broadcast?
+        - find where you are accessing the buffer and print out the values of what the buffer index is.

+# ERROR HANDLING
+    * When you get a bogus host name, print out a message to stderr saying that you got a bogus hostname
+        - Do the same for bogus output / input file path

+    * have to catch all potential system call errors and direct them to stderr.

 # Personal Notes
     * mutexes block if calling threads can't get the thread